giantswarm/docs/src/content/advanced/gitops/index.md

 # Managing workload clusters with GitOps

-TODO(kuba):

-- Is `platform_support_table` applicable here?
-FluxCD is running on all MCs, but we don't support managing clusters with it on KVM
-- Mention how to integrate with MAPI by adopting `serviceAccount`
-- How to use Flux with private repositories and/or Mozilla SOPS
-- Node pools for cluster section
-- Test Azure cluster creation
-- Go through the document and improve wording once its shape is agreed upon

 You can manage infrastructure and applications by utilizing FluxCD - a set of GitOps operators installed in Giant Swarm Management Clusters.

 ## What is GitOps